 Your doctor might ask you to stop taking these medicines before the test:

 What Happens During the Test?

 A lab tech will take a sample of blood from a vein in your arm.
 You might feel a pinch where the needle goes in.
-She’ll cover the site with a bandage.
+They’ll cover the site with a bandage.

 Your arm may be a little sore or bruised where the blood was drawn.
 Some people become lightheaded for a few moments.

 What Do the Results Mean?